Fall Protection and Safety Gate FAQs

-There are several important questions to consider when differentiating among types and determining the degree of protection these safety devices actually provide.
+There are several important questions to consider when differentiating among types and determining the degree of fall protection these safety devices actually provide.

 1. Will it actually do more good than harm?